kenjitagawa/automater/README.md

 ### Note: The script runs with PyGitHub, therefore, to authenticate, you need a **GitHub token**.
 [Here's How](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token)

 2. The script is also made to run with **SSH keys**.
 You will thus need to enable SSH key on your account.
+[Read Docs Here!](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)

 ## Running